Military discharge: General discharge

-Other Than Honorable (OTH) discharge
+Under Other Than Honorable Conditions () Discharge

-An Other Than Honorable discharge represents a significant departure from the conduct and performance expected of all military members, and is issued for more serious misconduct, such as assault, security violations, excessive trouble with authorities, and possession or use of prohibited drugs.
+A UOTHC (often further abbreviated and referred to as a "UO") discharge represents a significant departure from the conduct and performance expected of all military members, and is issued for more serious or repeated misconduct, such as assaults, security violations, excessive trouble with authorities, and illegal possession, use, or sale of drugs.

-Generally, in order to receive VA benefits and services, the veteran’s character of discharge or service must be under "other than dishonorable" conditions (i.e., honorable, under honorable conditions, or general) as stated by law (Title 38, United States Code).
-However, individuals receiving an other-than-honorable or bad conduct discharge will have their service reviewed, and (if certain statutory and regulatory bars do not apply) they will be allowed access to VA benefits and services.
+Generally, in order to receive VA benefits and services, the veteran's character of discharge or service must be characterized as better than a UOTHC or not be punitive (BCD or DD).
+However, individuals receiving an UO, BCD, or DD will have their service reviewed by the VA.
+In some cases, certain statutory and regulatory bars may not apply, and a servicemember may still be allowed access to VA benefits and services.
 The VA adjudication of a person's service characterization, including examination of these bars, is called a "Character of Discharge" (COD) review (sometimes referred to as a "Character of Service Determination (CSD)"), as defined by 38 USC 5305B.

-Veterans with an OTH discharge and considered "Honorable for VA purposes" may still apply for the full enrollment in the VA.
+Veterans with an UOTHC discharge and considered "Honorable for VA purposes" may still apply for the full enrollment in the VA.
 Assuming most or all other eligibility criteria are met, they will receive medical benefits, disability benefits, vocational programs, and other wrap-around services.
-Once the VA has deemed an OTH discharge "Honorable for VA Purposes" it is similar to having a General discharge in terms of benefits and services.
+Once the VA has deemed an UOTHC discharge "Honorable for VA Purposes" it is similar to having a general discharge in terms of benefits and services.

-"Honorable for VA Purposes" is not the same as an Honorable discharge or General discharge, and does not necessarily upgrade one's discharge to Honorable or General, and therefore does not necessarily qualify one for education benefits.
-However, even if someone has an OTH discharge, they may still qualify, such as through other periods of service that qualify them as "Honorable for VA Purposes", for education benefits.
+"Honorable for VA Purposes" is not the same as an Honorable discharge or general discharge, and does not necessarily upgrade one's discharge to Honorable or General, and therefore does not necessarily qualify one for education benefits.
+However, even if someone has an UOTHC discharge, they may still qualify, such as through other periods of service that qualify them as "Honorable for VA Purposes", for education benefits.

 Veterans with Other Than Honorable discharges who are deemed "Dishonorable for VA Purposes" because of a regulatory bar may still qualify for health care, but only for service-related condition or injuries.
 If the veteran is barred for statutory reasons, even this limited health care is not available.

-Additionally, most veterans with an OTH discharge cannot re-enlist or use the GI Bill.
+Additionally, most veterans with an UOTHC discharge cannot re-enlist or use the GI Bill.